-Jailed For 490 Days, Myanmar Journalists Win Prestigious Pulitzer Prize For Reportage On Rohingya Crisis
+After 511 Days, Myanmar Releases Reuters' Journalists Arrested For Reporting On Rohingya Crisis

 Journalists awarded Pulitzer prize

-As a tribute to their courage and commitment to freedom of expression, the 2019 UNESCO/Guillermo Cano Press Freedom Prize, which honours the defence and promotion of press freedom, will also be awarded to both the journalists.
+As a tribute to their courage and commitment, the 2019 UNESCO/Guillermo Cano Press Freedom Prize, which is awarded for the defense and promotion of press freedom was also awarded to the two journalists.